alexdong/consilio/README.md

 A helpful mental model is to think of the input file as a Reply-to-All email.
 The responses from the group discussion will be saved in an `output.md` file.

+`cons discuss --round 2`: If you want to re-run the discussion at one particular round, for example, you incorporate new perspectives or add substantial new information to the README.md file, you can use the `--round` option to specify the round number and re-run the discussion from that round.

 ### Conduct Interviews